November 7, 2024

 Limited scleroderma, also known as CREST syndrome, is an autoimmune skin condition characterized by skin thickening.

-It primarily affects the face, hands, and forearms.
 In addition to skin changes, limited scleroderma can cause tightness, pain, and difficulty in moving the affected areas.

 Understanding these common autoimmune skin conditions is crucial for early detection and appropriate management.